valeriangalliat/blog/2020/06/my-settings-for-gopro-hero-2018-and-hero5-black.md

 ### Sharpness (SHARP)

-I need to play with this more, but these days I'm leaving it on Low so that I can adjust the sharpness to my taste in post, as you can't really remove sharpness as much as you can add sharpness after the fact.
+At first, I tried leaving it on Low so that I can adjust the sharpness to my taste in post, as you can't really remove sharpness as much as you can add sharpness after the fact.

-If I get lazy to deal with that in post, I might put it back to High.
+In practice I never bothered adjusting sharpness in post.
+So I put it back to High, until I saw some YouTube video where they suggested to just leave it in Medium if you're not gonna add some in post, so I just did that.

+To be honest I don't look closely enough to my own footage to notice any difference between sharpness settings.
+I will sometimes reupload a video before publishing just to remove 0.5 dB to a music track or to move tint from +7 to +8 on a clip but sharpness isn't one of those things I'm overly perfectionist about. 😂

 ### Audio